jorgelmunozp/react-hola-mundo/README.md

 This project consists of the development of a Hello World application

-It was developed with JavaScript in React Js
+It was developed with JavaScript, Html, and Css in React Js

 ### `Process`